Ethics and compliance function

-During 2018, SSAB launched a web-based course on competition law aimed primarily at the sales and procurement organization with the purpose of raising awareness of competition issues and to explaining the basics of SSAB’s governing documents on competition rules.
-By year-end, 82% of targeted employees had completed the training.
+SSAB has a web-based learning course on competition law aimed primarily at management teams, employees who attend trade association meetings, and the sales and procurement organization with the purpose of raising awareness of competition issues and explaining the basics of SSAB’s governing documents on competition rules.
+By year-end, 93% (82%) of targeted employees had completed the training.

 SSAB works actively to prevent corruption in our business.
 SSAB’s governing document for anti-corruption defines SSAB’s zero tolerance approach to bribery and corruption, and sets out guidance for our daily operations.

 All employees are expected to comply with SSAB’s Code of Conduct, the governing document for anti-corruption, and to have knowledge of how to report non-compliances through the Ethics Line.
-Communication and training are organized through a global e-learning module reaching out to all employees in order to provide training, available in six languages, in business ethics and to implement anti-corruption efforts.
-By the end of 2018, 89% (91%) of the employees (14,313 employees, including both white and blue collar employees) had completed the training module.
-90% of employees in Sweden, 88% in Finland and 87% in North America had completed the training.
+Communication and training are organized through a global e-learning module for all employees in order to provide training, available in six languages, in business ethics and to implement anti-corruption efforts.
+By the end of 2019, 91% (89%) of the employees (14,110 employees, including both office and production employees) had completed the training module.
+92% of employees in Sweden, 88% in Finland and 95% in North America had completed the training.
 All 11 members of the Group Executive Committee had completed the training.

-Employee engagement starts on day one.
-SSAB has an onboarding program for new employees who are expected to complete the e-learning in business ethics and sign a Code of Conduct statement within the first few weeks of employment.
+New SSAB employees are expected to complete the e-learning in business ethics and sign a Code of Conduct statement within the first few weeks of employment.
 This provides new employees with an understanding of our governing documents and expectations of our employees.
-By the end of the year, 74% (61%) of 2018 new employees had started the process to sign the Code of Conduct statement and to take the e-learning in business ethics.
+By the end of the year, 72% (74%) of new employees in 2019 had started the process to sign the Code of Conduct statement and take the e-learning in business ethics.

 Internal training in business ethics is ongoing and is mainly provided to employees in management, sales and procurement, those who are most at risk of being exposed to corruption and bribery risks.
 Training is based on SSAB’s values and governing documents and teaches participants what is meant by corruption and bribery, and how SSAB’s ethics and compliance program is structured.
 This is followed by a discussion focused on practical, real-life examples and dilemma discussions.
 Training requirements are continuously monitored and evaluated based on business needs and the legal and ethical risk context.

-In some situations, SSAB reviews the integrity of our business partners more closely.
-SSAB has an instruction for business ethics reviews that mainly covers agents and distributors in high risk areas.
-The instruction means that SSAB may not enter into or renew agreements with business partners that are within the typical risk areas for corruption, before an initial assessment showing that such partners respect our fundamental rules of business ethics.
+SSAB has an instruction document for business ethics reviews that mainly covers agents and distributors in high risk areas.
+SSAB may not enter into or renew agreements with business partners that are within the typical risk areas for corruption, before an initial assessment showing that such partners respect our fundamental rules of business ethics.